Neuro-Behavioral Therapy near Chicago, IL

 What Is “Neurobehavioral Therapy”

-In simple words, many behavioral and psychological issues, such as difficulties with attention/concentration, hyperactivity, learning difficulties, impulsivity, mood swings, over-reactivity, aggression, etc., may be caused by irregularities in the brain functioning.
+In other words, many behavioral and psychological issues, such as difficulties with attention/concentration, hyperactivity, learning difficulties, impulsivity, mood swings, over-reactivity, aggression, etc., may be caused by irregularities in the brain functioning.

-With recent advances in neuroscience, it became possible to identify these brain irregularities and develop tailored neurobehavioral treatments to correct those irregularities.
+With recent advances in neuroscience, we can now identify these brain irregularities and develop tailored neurobehavioral treatments to correct those irregularities.

-To identify the areas of the brain which cause behavioral/psychological issues and require correction, a special brainwave-based assessment (EEG-based assessment) should be done prior to developing a neurobehavioral treatment plan.
+To identify the areas of the brain that cause behavioral/psychological issues and require correction, a special brainwave-based assessment (EEG-based assessment) should be done before developing a neurobehavioral treatment plan.

 Patient A is a 7-year-old boy was referred for a psychological evaluation and therapy by his school.